angelicaramirez07/Todo-List/README.md

 To Do List wherein you will be able to do the following:
 - Create Tasks
 - Cross out a task
-- See total and remaining task
+- See total and remaining task count